 Does Google Index JavaScript?
 Impact of JavaScript Rendering

-At the most basic level, you need to understand:
+At the most basic level, you need to establish:

-- If the pages that should be indexed are actually indexed
+Are the pages that should be indexed actually showing up in the index?

 Interested in learning about JavaScript SEO?
 Register for our free on-demand training.Sign up now.